ACC Writers Studio 2014 Literary Contest Winners

 Annie Dawid has published three books of fiction, AND DARKNESS WAS UNDER HIS FEET: STORIES OF A FAMILY (Litchfield Review Press, winner of their Short Fiction Prize); LILY IN THE DESERT (Carnegie-Mellon University Press Series in Short Fiction) and YORK FERRY: A NOVEL (Cane Hill Press).

 Most recently, she won the 2013 Northern Colorado Writers Award in the Personal Essay and the 2013 New Rocky Mountain Voices Award for her short play, "Gunplay."
 Last year, she won the 2012 Fall Flash Fiction Orlando Award from A Room of One's Own Foundation and the 2012 Essay Prize from the Dana Awards.
 She has taught two workshops at the Taos Summer Writers Conference, University of New Mexico, and one at the Castle Rock Writers Conference (Colorado).
-Newest publications are online at 1000 words (http://1000words.org.uk/fred/) and
+Newest publications are online at 1000 words and Fiction Attic (http://www.beaconreader.com/fiction-attic-press/telegraphing-the-fox).

 Julie Gage-Macdonald, Words with Friends . . .or Myself